 - Choking

-While weight gain itself is not hazardous, the sugar content in dried fruits is dangerous for piggies because the sensitive digestive tract of these small animals cannot process sugar.
+While weight gain itself isn’t the biggest hazard, the sugar content in dried fruits is dangerous because guinea pigs’ sensitive digestive tracts can’t process it well.

-In some instances, raisins can kill your guinea pigs by getting stuck in their throats.
+In some cases, raisins can get stuck in their throats.

 What Should My Guinea Pig Eat?